PicNet/Centazio/readme.md

 ## Start Coding

 ### Setup the Centazio solution
-- `centazio gen sln CentazioTesting`
+- `centazio gen sln CentazioTesting --provider Sqlite`
 - `cd CentazioTesting`

 For now notice the `CentazioTesting.Shared` project that has been created and feel free to look around the generated